Javascript is not enabled.

 Reports of aspiration underline the need for medical supervision while taking the medications, Levy says.
 The American Society of Anesthesiologists suggests withholding GLP-1 medications before elective surgery to reduce the risk of complications, and this is something your doctor can help with, should you have an upcoming operation.

 Some people take these medications without ever making a trip to see their doctor, new reports show.
-The FDA says semaglutide, the active ingredient in Ozempic and Wegovy, is illegally marketed online.
-The agency warns that “these drugs may be counterfeit, which means they could contain the wrong ingredients, contain too little, too much or no active ingredient at all, or contain other harmful ingredients.”
+In 2023, the FDA warned consumers that semaglutide, the active ingredient in Ozempic and Wegovy, was being illegally marketed online.
+The agency warned that “these drugs may be counterfeit, which means they could contain the wrong ingredients, contain too little, too much or no active ingredient at all, or contain other harmful ingredients.”

 “It could certainly lead to complications if patients are not being screened properly and counseled properly,” Levy says.
 “So I think that’s the big takeaway.”